 In addition, many instances of unforgiving or even toxic environments faced by competitive athletes are coming to light in recent years.
 These can affect the athlete’s performance and disturb their mental health functioning.
 Therefore, the role of a sports psychologist is becoming more and more vital in today’s competitive environment.

 At Psynaptica, our Sports & performance psychologists have extensive experience working with amateur, professional, and elite athletes to achieve their aspirations.
 They not only help them improve performance but also lead a normal, fulfilling life.
 Some of the common areas our Sports and Performance Psychologist work are

 - Improving performance by helping athletes build skills and habits to

 - Overcome performance anxiety, choking and fear of failure

-- Supporting athletes achieve positive mental health outcomes and lead a normal, fulfilling life by building skills to
+- Helping athletes achieve positive mental health outcomes and lead a normal, fulfilling life by building skills to

-- Deal with burnout and toxic environments or cope with injuries
+- Deal with burnout or cope with injuries

 - Build positive relationships

 - Set realistic goals and strategies to achieve them and enjoy the journey